jasongin/nvs/README.md

 NVS downloads node builds under the directory specified by the `NVS_HOME` environment variable, or under the NVS tool directory if `NVS_HOME` is not set.
 Each build goes in a subdirectory based on the remote name, semantic version, and architecture, for example `node/6.7.0/x64`.

 When you `nvs use` a version, the `PATH` of the current shell is updated to include that version's `bin` directory.

+## Global modules
+When using `npm install -g` or `npm link` with NVS-installed node, global modules are installed or linked into a version-specific directory.
+(NVS clears any `NPM_CONFIG_PREFIX` environment variable that may have been set.)
+This means when NVS switches versions it is also switching the set of available global modules.
+The `nvs migrate` command can migrate those global modules from one node version to another.

 ## Symbolic links
 The `nvs link` command creates a symbolic directory link at `$NVS_HOME/default` that points to the specified version (or the current version from `PATH` at the time of the command).
 This can be useful when there is a need to configure a fixed path elsewhere.